5.2.1 Data Acquisition

 ros2 launch mipi_cam mipi_cam.launch.py mipi_video_device:=GC4663 mipi_camera_calibration_file_path:=/opt/tros/${TROS_DISTRO}/lib/mipi_cam/config/GC4663_calibration.yaml -

-NEVER plug or unplug the camera module without powering off the development board first.
-Otherwise, it may result in damaging the camera module.
+Never plug or unplug the camera while the development board is powered on—this can easily damage the camera module.

 -